Assimila/f4r-bulk-recycling-model/numerical_stability.md

 ```

 This is a numpy array on the secondary grid.
-Higher values indicate the location of potential numerical instability.

-Hot spots in the instability heuristic identify the location of problematic input data,
+Higher values (hot spots) identify the location problematic input data,
-which is usually to origin of numerical instability.
+which is usually the origin of numerical instability.

 ### 4. Preprocessing